To Fight For Your Rights

 The attorneys at Powers Law Firm PA help people with a wide range of different legal matters in both North Carolina and South Carolina, including DWI in NC, DUI in SC, misdemeanors, felonies, traffic tickets, and expungements.

-Attorneys Megan Powell and Bill Powers are licensed only in North Carolina.
+Attorney Bill Powers is licensed only in North Carolina.
 Attorney Chris Beddow is licensed in both South Carolina and North Carolina, as such Chris Beddow is solely responsible for handling all legal matters for the firm in South Carolina.

 If you have been convicted of an impaired driving offense and have questions about reinstating your license (or getting an NC DMV restoration hearing), it is important to speak with experienced legal counsel.